The First Time

 The first book store I visited in India was in Khan Market.
 I was absolutely blown away when I first stepped in as they were not soulless mall bookstores selling mainly English books from the Anglo speaking world but a messy tavern of wall to wall books from the bottom of the wall to the ceiling, with even a fabulous attic containing more books and accessible via a ladder.
 The collection of books were equally fabulous – contemporary writings about present day India by Indians in a language I could read (I will blog about this topic another time I think).
 This was thrilling because quite often we miss out on the chance to understand a people in their own descriptions and have to resort to a foreigner’s depiction of India (ultimately what I am guilty of in this post) which no matter how well meaning is still a foreigner’s account (sometimes unintentionally romanticising or patronising or just rife with our own cultural baggage and projections).
 I was incredibly curious to revel in the nuances of an authentic expression of one’s own culture.

-Another wonderful memory I had of this bookstore is both superficial and semi-deep.
-When I approached the guy behind the counter and asked for a specific book I was recommended to obtain for work, he looked up and dramatically gasped out ‘My God you are beautiful!’.
-I need to preface this with the fact that I am not a beauty by any standard (inoffensive is a better description, and let’s just say my personality is better than my aesthetics).
-But what I found curiously terrific about his compliment is not just the obvious flattery it washed over me but how he managed to simply shout out his admiration for someone’s appearance without it seeming needy but somehow charming.
-After the obligatory bashful smile, I asked him for the book I needed to purchase, and he came up with another reaction which I thought was great.
+Another wonderful memory I had of this bookstore is an exchange with the owner.
+I had asked him for the book I needed to purchase, and he came up with a reaction which I thought was great.
 He said ‘oh no, we don’t have that right now.
 How is she by the way?
 I haven’t seen her for ages!’
 It took me awhile to realise that the ‘she’ he was asking for was the author of the book (the book was basically an activist’s account of the hideous corruption and arbitrary killings committed by one of the country’s officials).
 I was absolutely taken by that.
-The idea that a bookstore owner/ employee (who knows what this excitable fellow was) would assume that readers and authors were all just casually gathering together in a cozy network of discourse was delightful and made me wonder… is this what happens in the literary circles of India?
+The idea that a bookstore owner would assume that readers and authors were all just casually gathering together in a cozy network of discourse was delightful and made me wonder… is this what happens in the literary circles of India?
 How delicious.

 Trite but still a life defining moment for many.
 I saw families comprising of the elderly to the infant congregate beneath bridges as they woke up, fell asleep, ate, begged and lounged around.
 For the most part they lived in their own silos, uncaring of their surroundings and when needed would knock on vehicle windows asking for money or food.
 Even though mass media had informed me of this reality, to confront it with my own eyes was still disorientating.
 That was the first ‘face life’ punch.
 It’s horrible how by now, I have come and stayed in India so many times that I don’t feel the same way as I used to in those first eleven months because I genuinely believe this shocking observation transformed my DNA in a positive way.
 The idea that one could be borne, exist and die in those circumstances just broke me.
 I wondered also if my husband’s generally stoic approach to life came from observing the extreme nature of human destitute to human excess – that priorities are about how we love the people in our lives and serve our Creator and everything else are temporary trivialities.